ISaumya1011/Digital-Wallet-System/README.md

 - Backend API handles all wallet operations and data persistence
 - React frontend provides a user-friendly interface for wallet management

+## Additional Security Features to be implemented in future:-

+a.
+Log flagged transactions to a separate collection for admin review

+b.
+Send alerts (e.g., email or in-app)

+c.
+Block transactions if fraud is detected instead of just flagging

+d .Implement rate limiting or OTP checks for security

 ---

 ### Node_modules have not been uploaded on Github due to its large size